 - NOTE: If your computer supports the 6-cell battery, it will not support a hard drive. - 1.
 Connect the battery cable to the connector on the battery. - 2.
-Route the battery cable through the routing channel on the battery.
+Route the battery cable through the routing channel on the battery. - 3.

-- NOTE: This step is applicable only for a 4-cell battery. - 3.
 Insert the battery into the slot on the computer. - 4.
-Tighten the screws to secure the battery to the computer. - 5.
-Connect the battery cable to the connector on the system board. - 6.
+Tighten the screws to secure the battery to the computer.

+- 5. Connect the battery cable to the connector on the system board. - 6.
 Install the base cover. - 7.
 Follow the procedure in After working inside your computer.